I received an email a short while ago, and I just couldn't wait to share this particular success story with you.

 … (And worked so well to get her the virtual assistant's job).

-This Classic IQ Test is one of the many games, puzzles and challenges offered by Tickle.
+This Classic is one of the many games, puzzles and challenges offered by Tickle.
 However this IQ test is quite serious.
-It is considered one of the most thorough and scientifically accurate IQ Tests on the Webs.
+It is considered one of the most thorough and scientifically accurates on the Webs.
 Previously this test was offered only to corporations, schools, and certified professionals, but now anyone can take it and have their results assessed immediately.
 Tickle asserts that this test is free to take online, private and developed by PhDs.

 These skills would be very important for with regards to your abilities as a virtual assistant to understand instructions, read between the lines and handle any kind of project management.
 In essence this series of questions determines how much common sense you have and if you have any natural ability to organize information.